Atelier Bow-Wow: City housing of the future?

-The exhibition shows selected works by Japanese Atelier Bow-Wow who is currently attracting global attention.
-The exhibition focuses on Atelier Bow-Wow's city housings- a discipline that the studio has explored through numerous projects, each of them pushing the boundaries of how to build and live in contemporary cities.
-We hope to inspire architects and citizens outside of Japan to denser, more diverse, and perhaps more fun ways of living in future cities.
+The exhibition showed selected works by Japanese Atelier Bow-Wow who is currently attracting global attention.
+The exhibition focused on Atelier Bow-Wow's city housings- a discipline that the studio has explored through numerous projects, each of them pushing the boundaries of how to build and live in contemporary cities.
+We hoped to inspire architects and citizens outside of Japan to denser, more diverse, and perhaps more fun ways of living in future cities.

 Ikushima Library by Atleier Bow-Wow

 Made in Tokyo

 Atelier Bow-Wow's architecture and thinking stems from Tokyo.
 The Japanese capital has been coping with extreme population density throughout centuries - Tokyo reached a million inhabitants in the 18th century, when the population of Copenhagen came to roughly 70.000 people.